nhduong/nhduong.github.io/content/pages/cilab.md

    - Open a terminal on your <mark>local machine</mark>
    - Run the following command to generate a new SSH key pair
      ```bash
-     ssh-keygen -t ed25519 -C "any comment you like"
+     ssh-keygen -t ed25519 -C "your_comment"
      ```
+     where `your_comment` is any text you want, for example, `cilab`
      - You will be asked to enter a file name to save the key pair.
 Press `Enter` to use the default file name `~/.ssh/id_ed25519`
        (Linux/MacOS) or `C:\Users\your_username\.ssh\id_ed25519` (Windows)
      - Next, you will be prompted to enter a passphrase to protect the keys.
 You can leave it empty by pressing `Enter` or type a passphrase for added security.
 I personally leave it empty but please choose what you feel comfortable with.